ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 - Device Memory functions

 .. note::
-  - The official rocBLAS API is the C99 API defined in rocblas.h and therefore the use of any other public symbols is discouraged.
+  - The official rocBLAS API is the C99 API defined in rocblas.h.
+Therefore the use of any other public symbols is discouraged.
 All other C/C++ interfaces may not follow a deprecation model and so can change without warning from one release to the next.
   - rocBLAS array storage format is column major and one based.
-This is to maintain compatibility with the Legacy BLAS code which is written in Fortran.
+This is to maintain compatibility with the Legacy BLAS code, which is written in Fortran.
-  - rocBLAS calls AMD's library `Tensile <https://github.com/ROCmSoftwarePlatform/Tensile>`_ for Level 3 BLAS matrix multiplication.
+  - rocBLAS calls the AMD library `Tensile <https://github.com/ROCmSoftwarePlatform/Tensile>`_ for Level 3 BLAS matrix multiplication.

 --------------------------------------
-rocBLAS API and Legacy BLAS functions
+rocBLAS API and Legacy BLAS Functions
 --------------------------------------

-rocBLAS is initialized by calling rocblas_create_handle and it is terminated by calling rocblas_destroy_handle.
-The rocblas_handle is persistent and it contains
+rocBLAS is initialized by calling rocblas_create_handle, and it is terminated by calling rocblas_destroy_handle.
+The rocblas_handle is persistent, and it contains:

 - HIP stream
-- temporary device work space
+- Temporary device work space
-- mode for enabling or disabling logging (default is logging disabled)
+- Mode for enabling or disabling logging (default is logging disabled)

-rocBLAS functions run on the host and they call HIP to launch rocBLAS kernels that run on the device in a HIP stream.
+rocBLAS functions run on the host, and they call HIP to launch rocBLAS kernels that run on the device in a HIP stream.
 The kernels are asynchronous unless:

-- the function returns a scalar result from device to host
+- The function returns a scalar result from device to host
-- temporary device memory is allocated
+- Temporary device memory is allocated

 In both cases above, the launch can be made asynchronous by:

-- use rocblas_pointer_mode_device to keep the scalar result on the device.
+- Use rocblas_pointer_mode_device to keep the scalar result on the device.
 Note that it is only the following Level1 BLAS functions that return a scalar result: Xdot, Xdotu, Xnrm2, Xasum, iXamax, iXamin.

-- use the provided device memory functions to allocate device memory that persists in the handle.
+- Use the provided device memory functions to allocate device memory that persists in the handle.
 Note that most rocBLAS functions do not allocate temporary device memory.

-Before calling a rocBLAS function arrays must be copied to the device.
+Before calling a rocBLAS function, arrays must be copied to the device.
 Integer scalars like m, n, k are stored on the host.
 Floating point scalars like alpha and beta can be on host or device.

 Error handling is by returning a rocblas_status.
 Functions conform to the Legacy BLAS argument checking.

-Rules for obtaining rocBLAS API from Legacy BLAS
+Rules for Obtaining rocBLAS API from Legacy BLAS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The Legacy BLAS routine name is changed to lower case, and prefixed by rocblas\_.
+1. The Legacy BLAS routine name is changed to lowercase and prefixed by rocblas\_.
 For example: Legacy BLAS routine SSCAL, scales a vector by a constant, is converted to rocblas_sscal.

 2. A first argument rocblas_handle handle is added to all rocBLAS